openmediavault/openmediavault-docs/administration/services/samba.rst

 With these options valid, read only and write user directives will be ignored when mkconf regenerates the ``/etc/samba/smb.conf`` file.

 .. note::
-	- The guest account is mapped to system account nobody, he doesn’t belong to group users, thus he HAS BY DEFAULT NO WRITE ACCESS just READ.
+	- The guest account is mapped to system account nobody, it doesn’t belong to group users, thus it has, by default, NO WRITE ACCESS just READ.
 This can be reverted modifying the POSIX permissions of the share to 777.
 	- These directives are NOT ACL.